magento/merchdocs/src/payment-services/order-payment-status.md

 The Order payment status report view shows a _Last updated_ timestamp that shows the last time the report info was updated.
 By default, Order payment status report data is auto-refreshed every 3 hours.

-You can also manually force a refresh of the Order payment status report data to see the most up-do-date report information.
+You can also manually force a refresh of the Order payment status report data to see the most up-to-date report information.

 1. On the _Admin_ sidebar, go to **Sales** > **Payment Services** > **Order payment status**.
 1. Click the _Refresh_ icon (![refresh icon]({% link payment-services/assets/refresh-button-med.png %})).